-His story is also told in Farmer John's Cookbook, The Real Dirt on Vegetables, Seasonal Recipes and Stories from a Community Supported Farm and in a documentary film, The Real Dirt on Farmer John, which has reaped awards at film festivals throughout the United States.
+His story is also told in Farmer John's Cookbook, The Real Dirt on Vegetables, Seasonal Recipes and Stories from a Community Supported Farm and in a documentary film, The Real Dirt on Farmer John

 The cookbook offers recipes for fresh vegetables, stories about the farm, tips on long-term vegetable storage and preservation methods, and "food for thought" from nutrition experts, shareholders, farm workers and Farmer John.
 The film — a fascinating and moving exploration of 50 years on the farm, with archival footage taken by Peterson's mother — has been shown on the Emmy award winning PBS series Independent Lens.

 Peterson continues to live on the property in a restored schoolhouse that his father attended and in which, later, his mother was the grade-school teacher.
 He is also a writer, performance artist and producer.

 What were the origins of the family farm?
 What was it like being a farmer's son?